ievavold/design-system/content/forms.md

 In addition to the `<button>` elements used above, the `.uw-button` classes can be used to style `<a>` tags.

+Be aware when styling links to look like buttons that there are significant behavioral differences between the two elements, even if they look similar:

+- When focused, `<a>` tags are activated with the **Enter** key while `<button>` tags are activated with the **Space** key.
+- When the `disabled` attribute is set on a `<button>`, the element cannot be focused and all mouse and keyboard inputs to the element are ignored by the browser.
+When the `disabled` attribute is added to an `<a>` tag, the element ignores the attribute and continues to respond to all mouse and keyboard inputs.

 {{< /typeset >}}

 {{< example >}}